Skip to main content

 Comic book shops are great for nostalgia lovers and modern reluctant readers.
 My younger son and his dad have had a great time bonding over their shared love of “Green Lantern” titles.
 Seattle mom Sharon Feliciano has taken her kids to Arcane Comics to get new titles regularly.
 The whole family loves it for its huge kids’ selection on dedicated shelves.

 Tip: New to the world of comic books?
-You’ll want to mark your calendar next year for Free Comic Book Day.
+You’ll want to mark your calendar for Free Comic Book Day.
 Participating shops give out — you guessed it — a free comic book.
-Arcane Comics is a participating shop, and you’ll find at least a dozen more in the Puget Sound region with the Free Comic Book Day store locater.
+Arcane Comics is a participating shop, and you’ll find a handful more in the Puget Sound region with the Free Comic Book Day store locater.

 Details: Arcane is open daily.